 Children’s residential care

-On 3 July 2012, we announced our plan to reform children’s residential care in response to:
+On 3 July 2012, we announced our plan to reform children’s residential care.

 Educational attainment of looked-after children